Irina Kalinka, Ph.D.

 at Brown University (5min)

 Debates about the political impact of digital platforms often revolve around a central, limiting dichotomy: Does digital media revitalize or undermine democracy?
-In my current book project, I make the case that this popular debate obscures another crucial development: tech-corporations design and promote their own normative conceptualization of democracy through the services they oversee.
+In my current book project, I make the case that this popular debate obscures another crucial development: a small elite of tech-corporations can design and promote their own normative conceptualization of democracy through the immensely influential services and resources they oversee.

 1) the popular, utopian aspiration in the tech-sector to escape from politics and difference,

-2) the efforts of tech-corporations to appear as socially responsible governing powers,
+2) the efforts of tech-corporations to appear as socially responsible governing powers and to legitimize their influence,

 3) the habituation of user-citizens into properly behaved subjects, and